apache/jena-site/source/documentation/geosparql/__index.md

 be switched on independently of the indexes, i.e. query rewriting can be performed but an index is configured to not store the result.

+As an extension to the standard, supplying a `Geometry Literal` is also permitted.
+For example:

+        ?subj geo:sfContains "POINT(0 0)"^^geo:wktLiteral .

 ### Dataset Conversion

 Methods to convert datasets between serialisations and spatial/coordinate